nathangeffen/cagl/docs/slist.md

 ### Working with standalone SLIST iterators {-}

-Singly-linked lists are arguably the simplest, most elegant data structure in computer science.
-CAGL allows you to use just iterators to an SLIST type, which is the simplest way to work with a single-liked list.

 Several macros have been defined to make it convenient to work with SLIST iterators without a container.

 These are: